Go Outside for Melatonin + Circadian Rhythms

-After just one weekend of camping without artificial light, the circadian rhythms normalized by 69%.1
+After just one weekend of camping without artificial light, circadian rhythms normalized by 69%.1

-Research has found that such circadian imbalances are linked to a host of health concerns related to bone and heart health, integrity of the microbiome, prostate health, as well as one’s overall longevity.2
+Research finds such circadian imbalances are linked to a host of health concerns related to bone and heart health, microbiome integrity, prostate health, as well as overall longevity.2

 10 Natural Ways to Increase Melatonin Levels

-Ambient or artificial light at night blocks production of melatonin, needed to get to sleep and stay asleep.
-Begin reducing blue and artificial light exposure starting at sunset, or two to three hours before bed.
+Ambient or artificial light at night blocks melatonin production, needed to fall and stay asleep.
+Begin reducing blue and artificial light exposure at sunset, or two to three hours before bed.
 Make sure there are no lights on while you sleep.
 If necessary, use blackout curtains or an eye mask to block ambient light.

 I am also a big fan of a No Artificial Light Weekend.
-A reset of the circadian rhythms can take place camping . . . or in your own home!Take a weekend and do not turn on any lights, turn off the Wi-Fi, and “lose” your cell phone for a weekend.
+A circadian rhythm reset can take place camping . . . or in your own home!Take a weekend and do not turn on any lights, turn off the Wi-Fi, and “lose” your cell phone.
 If you can’t part with your phone, turn on the night filter that most cell phones have now.
 There are also apps that will apply a filter to block blue light emissions.
 Go to bed by candlelight, have dinner by candlelight, read by candlelight, and have a good night’s sleep.1

 The earth’s sun gives off about 25% blue light, while LED light bulbs, computer screens, cell phones, and televisions give off blue light levels at about 35%.

-This doesn’t just affect the depth of your sleep.
+This doesn’t just affect your sleep.
 Melatonin’s real job is to detoxify you, rebuild you, and rejuvenate you during the wee hours of the night.2

 We may only need a small amount of melatonin to get us to sleep and keep us asleep, but hindering full production of melatonin may not show its harmful effects for years.
 This is just one of the reasons why I encourage testing your melatonin levels now before it’s too late.